aaronmcmicking/enigma/README.md

 the turnover position of a rotor (also known as the "ring setting") is included, but is not emphasized.

 ## Usage
-I/O reads and writes to text files during encryption/decryption.
-In EnigmaMachine, encrypt_or_decrypt_arr(string, string) reads plaintext from an input file and writes its encrypted form into an output file.
-Decryption uses the identical mechanism (since encryption and decryption processes are identical) to write plaintext into the output file.

-Enigma Machine configurations can be set using an EnigmaConfig struct (defined in EnigmaMachine.h).
-To decrypt an encrypted message, the machine must have config settings identical to those used to encrypt the plaintext.